db0/godot-card-game-framework/README.md

 2. If you followed the standard Gut instructions, you should have already have created the tests folder, copy the test_*.gd from /tests/unit inside your own `res://tests/unit`.
 3. Edit TestVars.gd and modify the boardScene const to point to the root board (i.e. where the cards are played) of your game.
 4. You need to use the Board class on the root of your game or you need to copy the code inside BoardTemplate.tcsn into your own board (at there's necessary Unit Testing code in there)

-## Easy Customation

-The classes provide some easy customization options, such as how the card move, where they appear etc Check the "Behaviour Constants" header at the start of the cfc singleton.
-For more fine customization, you'll need to modify manually

 ## Scripting Engine